LoreA-dev/post_it_challenge/README.md

   - Create react app

 ## How to run it?
-In the project directory, you can run:
+First, you should clone the repository, and install all the libraries.
+Then, you can run it with:

 ### `npm start`